jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Carries forward the armor rating and durability changes from Some Assembly Required

 ### Power Armor to the People - Enclave X-02 - All Factions Paintjob.esp
-**Description:** Adds X-02 power armor sets with the All Factions paint jobs to Power Armored Enemies
+**Description:** Adds X-02 power armor sets with the All Factions paint jobs to Power Armor to the People

 **Dependencies:** Enclave X-02 Power Armor, X-02 Power Armor - All Factions Paintjob